starikovm/phpunit-documentation-new/src/source/test-doubles.rst

 .. code-block:: bash
     :name: test-doubles.mock-objects.examples.SubjectTest3.php-bash

-**Testing that a method gets called once and with the identical object as was passed**
+**Example 9.15 Testing that a method gets called once and with the identical object as was passed**

 .. code-block:: php
     :name: test-doubles.mock-objects.examples.clone-object-parameters-usecase.php